Amourspirit/python-scriptmerge/README.md

 Since scriptmerge relies on correctly analyzing both your script and any dependent modules, it may not work correctly in all circumstances.

+## Documentation

+See the [documentation](https://github.com/Amourspirit/python-scriptmerge/wiki/) for more information.

 ## Installation